cargo-limit/cargo-limit/README.md

   |
   = note: `#[deny(arithmetic_overflow)]` on by default

-error: aborting due to previous error

 error: could not compile `hello`.

 To learn more, run the command again with --verbose.
 ```

-So let's show warnings only when we fixed all errors:
+So let's show a warning only when we fixed all errors:
 ```
 $ sed -i '/.*i -= 1;/d' src/main.rs
 $ cargo frun
-   Compiling hello v0.1.0 (/tmp/hello)
-    Finished dev [unoptimized + debuginfo] target(s) in 0.16s
+    Finished dev [unoptimized + debuginfo] target(s) in 0.00s
-   Compiling hello v0.1.0 (/tmp/hello)
 warning: unused variable: `i`
  --> src/main.rs:6:9
   |